Andy Murray eyes coaching improvement after Novak Djokovic grand slam stint

 “Obviously, like at the end of the match with Alcaraz or important moments, you feel the nerves and things, but not to the same extent as when you’re playing.”

-After Djokovic had clinched victory over Alcaraz for his best win at a grand slam in more than a year, the Serbian roared towards Murray and then gave his former rival an emotional hug.
+After Djokovic had clinched victory over Alcaraz for his best win at a grand slam in more than a year, he roared towards Murray and then gave his former rival an emotional hug.

 “We were all pumped at the side.
 I was surprised when he came over because we’d sort of celebrated after the match point.
 But he was obviously just pumped with the win and how he played and that he’d come through.
 It was a nice moment.”